kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 A compound or complex sentence is bad even if the grammar is correct.

-My hobbies are watching TV, reading books and going to the gym.
+My hobbies are watching TV, reading books, and going to the gym.

 I like watching TV.